mono-company/bedrock-mini/README.md

 - js - your javascript
 - scss - your scss
-- src - your jade files
+- src - your pug files
 - images - your images
 - dist - your generated website